cclynes/LinearAlgebra/README.md

 ## LinearAlgebra: Intro

 I wrote this linear algebra program to get familiar with C++ and touch up on some computational linear algebra.
-It accounts for some basic properties of vectors and matrices, can perform basic operations between those objects, and can solve systems of linear equations using back- and forward-substitution, QR-decomposition, LU-decomposition, and Cholesky decomposition.
+It accounts for some basic properties of vectors and matrices, can perform basic operations between them, and can solve systems of linear equations using back- and forward-substitution, QR-decomposition, LU-decomposition, and Cholesky decomposition.
 The library does not currently support eigenvalue/eigenvector operations or error estimation; both of these are features I want to add, but only after taking stock of the program's structure and reorganizing to make better use of the object-orientedness of C++.

 ## Organization